How to Train Your Dragon (2025 film): Home media

-As part of a long-term deal with Amazon Prime Video for Universal's live-action films, the film will first stream on Peacock for the first four months of the pay-TV window starting on October 10, 2025, before moving to Prime Video for the next 10, and returning to Peacock for the remaining four.
-(Note: Universal's 18-month deal with Netflix only covers fully animated films from Illumination and DreamWorks Animation.)

 How to Train Your Dragon was released for digital download on July 15, 2025, and on 4K Ultra HD Blu-ray, Blu-ray and DVD on August 12.
+The film first streamed on Peacock on October 10, 2025.
+Unlike Universal's other live-action films, which stream on Amazon Prime Video for the next ten months of the pay-TV window following their first four months on Peacock, this film streamed on Netflix starting on February 10, 2026, before returning to Peacock for the remaining four.

 Reception

 Box office

-How to Train Your Dragon has grossed $263 million in the United States and Canada, and $373.2 million in other territories, for a worldwide total of $636.2 million.
+How to Train Your Dragon has grossed $263 million in the United States and Canada, and $373.4 million in other territories, for a worldwide total of $636.4 million.

 In the United States and Canada, the film was released alongside Materialists and was projected to gross $65–80 million from 4,000 theaters in its opening weekend.
 The film made $35.6 million on its first day, including $11.1 million from preview screenings.
 It went on to debut to $84.6 million, topping the box office and marking the best opening of the series.
 The film had the fourth-highest opening weekend of 2025 up to that point, behind A Minecraft Movie, Lilo & Stitch and Captain America: Brave New World.
 How To Train Your Dragon remained at the top of the box office in its second weekend with $37 million (a drop of 56.8%), beating out new releases 28 Years Later and Elio.
 In its third weekend, it was overtaken by F1 and grossed $19.6 million.